 Day trip to Venice from Lake Garda

-We’ve decided to make a day trip to Venice which is two hours from our closest train station, Desenzano del Garda.
-The girls and I have never been to Venice so I’m very excited to see this iconic Italian destination for myself.
-We’ll have about eight hours in the city so Tin Box Grandma and Grandma are going to show is some of their favourite sights from pervious visits, plus we have been offered a one-hour family-friendly Venice tour with Macaco Tour.
-They are going to help us discover some of the hidden gems of the Santa Croce area of the city using sounds and maps.
-Keep an eye out for the review after our trip.
+We decided to make a day trip to Venice which was two hours from our closest train station, Desenzano del Garda.
+The girls and I had never been to Venice so I was very excited to see this iconic Italian destination for myself.
+We had about eight hours in the city so Tin Box Grandma and Grandma showed is some of their favourite sights from pervious visits, plus took a one-hour family-friendly Venice tour with Macaco Tour.
+They helped us discover some of the hidden gems of the Santa Croce area of the city using sounds and maps.
+Here’s what we got up to during our Venice tour with kids.

 Day trip to Verona from Lake Garda

-Somewhere else that we are keen to explore is Verona – the city where Shakespeare’s Romeo and Juliet was set.
+Somewhere else that we were keen to explore was Verona – the city where Shakespeare’s Romeo and Juliet was set.
 I’ve been told by a few people not to be too disappointed by the graffiti that you find daubed all over sights linked to the story, but I know there is a lot more to see in this UNESCO World Heritage Site city.